The End May Be Nearer: Doomsday Clock Moves Within 100 Seconds Of Midnight

 Brown, who served four terms as California's top executive, noted that he'd spent his life seeking the favor of powerful people whom he described as "totally ignorant, blind and deaf to our predicament."

 "So the task is wake up," the 81-year-old former governor concluded.
-"Wake up America, wake up the world, it is 100 minutes before doomsday!"
+"Wake up America, wake up the world — it is 100 minutes before doomsday!"

-Former Irish President Robinson leaned over to softly correct Brown.
+Robinson, the former Irish president, leaned over to softly correct Brown.

 "One hundred seconds before doomsday," she murmured, amid laughter.

 "Seconds?" replied Brown.
 "Well, it just shows you, we don't even know what the hell we're talking about!
-There's exhibit A of why we've got a problem!
-It is definitely more serious than minutes, it's seconds."
+There's Exhibit A of why we've got a problem!
+It is definitely more serious than minutes — it's seconds."